Some common questions we get asked:

 When are your services?

-Due to the Pandemic, we currently have a mask only 8:30 a.m. service and another service that begins at 10:15 a.m.
-(In this service we ask people to wear a mask until they get to their seat and then as they leave).
+Sunday School classes begin at 9 a.m.
+Our Sunday morning worship service starts at 10:15.
 Sunday nights we have a discipleship class called Riverside U where we seek to dive deeper into God's Word and interact with one another.
 Wednesday nights we have opportunities for community groups in area homes and kids and youth activities at the church from 6:30-7:45.

 What are the Services like?